adaptive-intelligent-robotics/QDax/README.md

 - ORDER: `train` first calls `init_phase_fn` and then `_es_one_epoch` for defined number of generations or evaluations.

 ## Notes
-### Environments
-#### Resets and Auto-resets
-QD should not work using auto-resets as we need the policy/individual to be representative of one episode.
-To handle this, we turn off the auto-resets and run the episode to the end.
-We kill the solution entirely and discard it completely if any of the termination conditions are hit (i.e. falling below a certain z-value).
-Another approach might be to use the BD of the timestep right before termination (this is what is done in ME-ES implementation).
-This approach is also implemented and is used by default.

-Technical Implementation: To avoid/stop using the AutoResetWrapper of the brax environments, we can set auto_reset=False when creating the environment.
-However, we then have to manually reset the environments as nothing else resets the environments for you.
-- This was implemented by placing the resets inside the run_es_eval function.
-- To do this we jit another reset_fn which is not a vmapped (i.e. a non-batch reset_fn) and use this in the run_es_eval

-#### ME implementation details to account for difficult environments to init policies
-Some environments are very difficult (i.e. humanoid) to initialize the ME algorihtm.
-The initial random policies all fall down and hit the termination condition.
-For more difficult environments, even the initial generations find it difficult to complete an episode wihtout termination.
-To overcome this, we implement ME by considering all individuals even if they fall/or have termination.
-We consider the BD and fitness before termination for all such indiviudals.
-Because a survive reward is included.

-Tehnical Implementation: This is implemented by outputting a done trajectory vector and checking the index of the timestep in which the done condition (termination) was first hit.
-With this index, we can then get the observation trajectory up to this timestep to get the BDs right before termination.
-For fitness, we could also do the same and sum the rewards at every step up till the termination index to get the correspoding fitness.
-However, the current implementation does NOT save the entire reward trajectory and implements a more ES type implementation in which reward is just summed in one variable called cumulative_reward.
-So currently, the check is done in the env itself, where we introduce a new class property called self.done which is set to False by default and at reset.
-This class property is then set to true at the first instance of a done/termination condition.
-The reward for each step is then decided based on this class property.
-Hence, the main loop code keeps its same structure and just ocnitnues summing the rewards as usual.

-#### Ant env
-Order of observations are:
-1. pos - root (x,y,z) or (z)
-2. rot - root (w,x,y,z) - 4
-3. pos - joints (n_dof)
-4. vel - root (x,y,z) - 3
-5. angvel - root (x,y,z) - 4
-6. vel - joints (n_dof)
-7. cfrc - TODO: TO UNDERSTAND WHAT THE DIMENSIONS ACTUALLY ARE HERE

 ### Key Management
 ```
 key = jax.random.PRNGKey(seed)